xiongrxchn/IntelBri.github.io/index.md

 The team focuses on three main road defects [6]:

-  - Smooth road (SM): Good road conditions with smooth pavements.
+  - Smooth road (SM): Good road conditions with smooth road surface.

-  - Potholes (PH): Missing chunks of the pavement.
+  - Potholes (PH): Missing chunks of the road surface.

   - Upheaval (UH): Localized upward swelling on the roads.